VARK® Learning Styles help our Twisted Tutors understand how our Twisted Learners Learn.

 - Bring up outside of class (i.e. study group, dinner talk, play teacher)

-- Send time in a quiet place recalling answers & if not possible, use ear plugs.
+- Spend time in a quiet place recalling answers & if not possible, use ear plugs

-R: Read/Write – Read/Write Learners make good traditional students.
+Read/Write Learners make good traditional students.
 They fit in with the conventional, school-taught study method of reading textbooks and writing notes.
-They are good at taking notes during class.
-They study best by reading over these notes or copying them out.
+It’s easy for read/write learners to take notes during class.
+They study best by reading over these notes or copying them out more than once.
+Students with high scores in the read/write learning style tend to gather more information from lists of information and written instruction.
+Of course, it couldn’t hurt to dabble with the occasional video or graphic to spice things up, but read/write learners can do just as well with text only.

 - Use bullet point lists, headings & turn diagrams/charts into words